-- 74. What type of reaction is necessary to produce a dipeptide from individual amino acids? - A. dehydration reaction - B. hydrolysis reaction - C. denaturation - D. Dipeptides are not formed from amino acids. - E. None of these reactions will form a dipeptide.
+- 74. What type of reaction is necessary to produce a dipeptide from individual amino acids? - A. dehydration reaction - B. hydrolysis reaction - C. denaturation - D. Dipeptides are not formed from amino acids. - E. None of the answer choices will form a dipeptide.